-I use to call these lunchbox chocolate chip cookies when I was little because I can remember waking up to the smell of fresh baked homemade chocolate chip cookies which meant one thing, there would be five wrapped together in seran wrap in my lunchbox.
+Watch me make these easy, old fashioned chocolate chip cookies from start to finish.
+I use to call these “lunchbox chocolate chip cookies” when I was little.
+I can remember waking up to the smell of fresh-baked chocolate chip cookies, which meant one thing; there would be five wrapped together in saran wrap in my lunchbox.
 Yeeeeeeah!!!
-It would only take my mother about 10 minutes to whip up this dough and as soon as the
+It would only take my mother about 10

 Archives for November 2011